 When changing direction, the motors will make a distinctive high pitch whining sound that slowly fades away over time.
 After one reversal, this sound activates automatically but to enable it at the start of a scenario, add ;RW=1 to the MSO number.
-This is mostly intended to be used when a scenario starts at a terminus.
+This is mostly intended to be used when a scenario starts at a terminus and is only for use on DC traction units.